heptarch/heptarch.github.io/drafts/demon.md

 frog and gulps her into its wrought-iron mouth.
 As it begins the slow journey down to the tunnels, the hum of coils and windings gets louder;
-Susan feels as if she is becoming her true self once more: a self which expands through the old network, which winds in arcs of jagged light through the silvered despatch tubes and magnetized colloids.
+Ellen feels as if she is becoming her true self once more: a self which expands through the old network, which winds in arcs of jagged light through the silvered despatch tubes and magnetized colloids.

 The frog disgorges her at a junction of six tunnels, a few meters across and choked with machinery.
-Susan puts the lamp on a cluttered desk and begins checking the instruments, adjusting, configuring, jotting down readings, pulling on wires which radiate from the junction into the dark of other machine banks.
+Ellen puts the lamp on a cluttered desk and begins checking the instruments, adjusting, configuring, jotting down readings, pulling on wires which radiate from the junction into the dark of other machine banks.